Maria Theresa Reef: In fiction

 Verne goes on to explain that "It was really an islet, measuring no more than six miles in circumference, an elongated oval hardly fringed by any capes or promontories, coves, or creeks."

-Returning to the story, after Lincoln Island is destroyed by explosion of its volcano, they are saved by "Duncan" whose crew was looking for Ayrton on Tabor island, but instead found there a note, indicating the existence of Lincoln island sheltering the heroes and Ayrton.
+Returning to the story, after Lincoln Island is destroyed by explosion of its volcano, they are saved when Duncan arrives, whose crew had been looking for Ayrton on Tabor Island, but instead found there a note, indicating the existence of Lincoln Island sheltering the heroes and Ayrton.
 The note turns out to have been specifically left on Tabor island by the benevolent Captain Nemo.

-The Vernian scholar, William Butcher, to sum up a complex situation of locating Tabor Island in real life, explains that Verne positions Tabor 153 degrees W of both Paris (as in Castaways) and Greenwich (as in Mysterious Island), whereas in real life it would be about 151 or 153 degrees W of only Greenwich (according to Krauth and Faivre, respectively).
-Furthermore, the character Cyrus Harding of The Mysterious Island seems to go wrong in his calculation of Tabor's position, possibly by as much as four degrees.
+The Vernian scholar, William Butcher, to sum up a complex situation of locating Tabor Island in real life, explains that Verne positions Tabor 153 degrees W of both Paris (as in Castaways) and Greenwich (as in The Mysterious Island), whereas in real life it would be about 151 or 153 degrees W of only Greenwich (according to Krauth and Faivre, respectively).
+Furthermore, the character Cyrus Smith of The Mysterious Island seems to go wrong in his calculation of Tabor's position, possibly by as much as four degrees.
 Since Lincoln Island is positioned with reference to Tabor, this in turn means that the position of the Island can not reliably be determined.
-They could in fact be one and the same island due to a misreading of a meridian.
+By using an inconsistent meridian reference, the longitudes of the two islands could in fact be identical.